We get calls every day from customers looking for a quote on a garage… but, many times, they don’t know what size they want!

 • Full pickup truck, SUV, or van: 20’ or 22’

-For storage, allow at least 4’ if you are looking to store small things like bikes or tools.
+For storage, allow at least 4’ if you are planning to store small things like bikes or tools.
 For more storage or for a workbench and work area, add about 10’.
-A 24’ – 28’ building will accommodate a regular-sized vehicle and a work area.
-And keep in mind if you want a workbench, Horizon can install it for you!
+A 24’ – 28’ building will accommodate a regular-sized vehicle AND a work area.
+Keep in mind if you want a workbench, Horizon can install it for you!
 A 24” deep workbench is a simple addition that adds tons of utility and convenience for very little cost.
-For storage of larger things like mowers or ATVs, a 32’ or longer building will provide enough room.
+For storage of larger items like mowers or ATVs, a 32’ or longer building will usually provide enough room.

 Width is the other dimension to consider.
-Our single garages come in 10’, 12’, and 14’ widths.
-10’ may be small for anything besides compact cars or motorcycles; 12’ and 14’ are more common.
-For double-wide garages, we can do 20’, 24’, or 28’.
-Be aware, however, that 14’ and 28’ wide buildings cost quite a bit more to ship than the other widths.
+Our one car garage sheds come in 10’, 12’, and 14’ widths.
+Ten feet may be too small for anything other than compact cars or motorcycles.
+Twelve and 14’ widths are more common.
+For pre-fab two car garages, consider 20’, 24’, or 28’.
+Be aware, however, that 14’ and 28’ wide buildings cost a bit more to ship (prebuilt) than the other widths.
 If you need a wider garage, having it built on-site may be the best option.

-Remember that any size garage is also available in a two-story version.
+Remember that any standard garage size is also available in a two-story version.
 So consider building “up” instead of “out” if your property size is limited.
-A garage attic can come with a full staircase and rail, and the floor extends all the way across the building to effectively double your space.
-You can keep a standard A-frame roof line or increase the use-able space on the upper level and the overall garage appearance with a gambrel (barn) style roof.
+A garage attic includes a full staircase and hand rail, and the floor extends all the way across the building to effectively double your space.
+Stay with the standard A-frame roof line or increase the use-able space on the upper level and the overall garage appearance with a gambrel (barn) style roof.
 Add dormers to further increase the area on the second floor.

 Beware of garage apartment plans you may see online.
-When it's all said and done, you may be further ahead in both time and money by going the PRE Built Garage or prefabricated garage apartment combination route.
+When all is said and done, you may be further ahead – in both time AND money – by going with a PRE-built garage or prefabricated garage/apartment combination.

-We hope this article has been helpful for you in planning your garage.
+We hope this article has been helpful for you in planning your garage measurements.
 When in doubt, remember bigger is better when planning for a garage and storage space.
-You won’t be sorry to have extra breathing room.
-And if you have any other questions, just let us know!
+You won’t be sorry to have extra elbow room.